garrandall/popular-music-data/tracks/big-time-sensuality-bjork.md

 big time sensuality

-i don't know my future after this weekend and i don't want to
+i don't know my future after this weekend and I don't want to

 it takes courage to enjoy it
 the hardcore and the gentle